CMU-CREATE-Lab/commons-java/trunk/java/lib/HIDAPI/README.txt

 CREATING THE JNA INTERFACE
 --------------------------

 I then used JNAerator to generate the JNA files.
-I did so by running this command (after copying libhidapi.dylib, hidapi.h, and jnaerator-0.9.5.jar to the same directory):
+I did so by running this command (after copying libhidapi64.dylib, hidapi.h, and jnaerator-0.9.5.jar to the same directory):

-   java -jar jnaerator-0.9.5.jar -package edu.cmu.ri.createlab.usb.hid.hidapi -noRuntime -jar jna_hidapi.jar -library hidapi libhidapi.dylib hidapi.h
+   java -jar jnaerator-0.9.5.jar -package edu.cmu.ri.createlab.usb.hid.hidapi -noRuntime -jar jna_hidapi.jar -library hidapi libhidapi64.dylib hidapi.h

 NOTE: I had to hand-tweak the generated JNA interface code to make it work.
 Specifically, I did the following: